Markkop/nest/README.md

 [![Build Status](https://travis-ci.com/Markkop/nest.svg?token=kLjLhr4pnWBb2ZsKxrHz&branch=master)](https://travis-ci.com/Markkop/nest)
 [![Moleculer](https://badgen.net/badge/Powered%20by/Moleculer/0e83cd)](https://moleculer.services)

+## About

-This is a [Moleculer](https://moleculer.services/)-based microservices project.
-Generated with the [Moleculer CLI](https://moleculer.services/docs/0.14/moleculer-cli.html).
+This is a [Moleculer](https://moleculer.services/)-based project to manage personal microservices.

 ## Usage

 Start the project with `npm run dev` command.
-After starting, open the http://localhost:3000/ URL in your browser.
+After starting, open the http://localhost:3040/ URL in your browser.
 On the welcome page you can test the generated services via API Gateway and check the nodes & services.

 In the terminal, try the following commands: